Adèle Hugo: Childhood

 Adèle Hugo was raised in a cultured, affluent home in Paris, the youngest child of Adèle (née Foucher) and Victor Hugo, France's most famous writer.
-Adèle enjoyed playing the piano, and was known for her beauty and long dark hair.
+Adèle enjoyed playing the piano, and she was known for her beauty and long dark hair.
 She sat for portraits by several well-known Parisian artists.
-In 1852, the Hugo family moved to the island of Jersey after Victor Hugo was forced into political exile.
+In 1852, the Hugo family moved to the island of Guernsey after Victor Hugo was forced into political exile.
 The Hugos remained on the Channel Islands until 1870.
-In Jersey, Adèle met Albert Pinson, the object of her obsession.
+In Guernsey, Adèle met Albert Pinson, the object of her obsession.

 Illness and pursuit of Albert Pinson

 Signs of mental illness became apparent in Adèle in 1856.

-Adèle had several offers of marriage and romantic infatuations, by the time she met and become romantically involved with British army officer Albert Andrew ("Bertie") Pinson in 1854.
-She was almost 24 and he was approximately two years her junior.
+She had several offers of marriage and romantic infatuations by the time she met and became romantically involved with British army officer Albert Andrew ("Bertie") Pinson in 1854.
+She was almost 24, and he was approximately two years her junior.
 He proposed marriage to Adèle in 1855, but she rejected him.
-Adèle later had a change of heart, wanting to reconcile with Pinson, but he refused to be involved any further with her.
-Pinson continued his military career, being sent to the Sixteenth Foot Regiment in Bedfordshire in 1856, where he seldom saw Adèle.
+Adèle later had a change of heart, wanting to reconcile with Pinson, but he refused to be involved with her.
+Pinson continued his military career, being sent to the 16th Regiment of Foot in Bedfordshire in 1856, where he seldom saw Adèle.
 Pinson then went to Ireland in 1858, upon promotion to lieutenant, where he was stationed until 1861.